danieljunek15/danieljunek15/README.md

 Here are some ideas to get you started:
  -->
 - 🔭 I’m currently working on ...
-A web aplication UI
+A web aplication for my company called Flitserz with Laravel and Tailwindcss
 - 🌱 I’m currently learning ...
 Laravel, PHP, Javascript, tailwindcss
 - 👯 I’m looking to collaborate on ...
 Coding projects
 - 🤔 I’m looking for help with ... learning Laravel